 - Practices for verification of student identity (online)

 - Publication of student outcomes data

 - Standing with state and other accrediting agencies

 The Federal Compliance reviewer will determine how accurately BGSU meets applicable federal requirements.
-If needed and/or if the team of reviewers has concerns, BGSU may be required to submit additional follow-up documentation.
-For an overview of Federal Compliance review here.
+You may find an overview of the Federal Compliance review here.
 You may read more about Federal Compliance on HLC's website here: